LaudateCorpus1/prebid.github.io/dev-docs/modules/userId.md

 {: .alert.alert-info :}
 gulp build --modules=nextrollIdSystem

-Enable the module in configuration, with your sellerId:
+Enable the module in configuration, with your partnerId:

 {% highlight javascript %}
 pbjs.setConfig({